Abdelrahmanamhawy/abdelrahmanamhawy.github.io/_posts/2026-07-20-cached-and-confused.md

 3. Edge replays the cached response — **HIT** — serving Victim's private data to an attacker with no credentials.

-`[Insert redacted Burp comparison / screenshot of the two responses]`

 ---